 Using these 5 steps INCo has achieved incredible results:

 - Open rates ranging from 36% to 85% across the 5 sequence steps

 - Click through rates of 5% - 66% resulting in higher traffic across Blogs, White papers, Social Media, and our Website

 So what are those 5 steps?

 A potential lead has just made the first step in showing a promising interest in your product or services.
 They’ve filled out a form, clicked a link or downloaded some content.
-But how do you reach out to them to take their blooming interest and turn it into a fully fledged sales opportunity?
+But how do you reach out to them, taking their interest and turning it into a fully fledged sales opportunity?
 Act too slowly and without enthusiasm and you might not seem engaging or concerned about their needs.
 Come across too forceful and you might just put them off.
-It’s a fine line between opening a winning conversation focused on their needs and your solution; and securing yourself the title of a pushy sales person.
+It’s a fine line between opening a winning conversation focused on their needs and your solution and securing yourself the title of a pushy sales person.